Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving: Results and Discussions

 \subsection{Lid-driven Cavity}

-To begin the incompressible Navier-Stokes evaluation with a well-established internal-flow benchmark, the lid-driven cavity flow is considered.
+To begin the incompressible Navier--Stokes evaluation with a well-established internal-flow benchmark, the lid-driven cavity flow is considered.
 This canonical test enables a clear assessment of numerical accuracy, and high-fidelity reference data are available~\citep{ghia1982high}.
 The physical domain is the unit square $[0,1]\times[0,1]$ and is discretized on a structured $201\times201$ grid.
 As shown in Fig.~\ref{fig:BC_cavity}, no-slip velocity conditions are imposed on the stationary walls, while the top lid moves with a prescribed tangential velocity $(u,v)=(1,0)$.
 For pressure, a homogeneous Neumann condition $\partial p/\partial n=0$ is applied on all boundaries.
-The performance of FDTO is compared with ODIL-SGR~\citep{cao2025overcoming} and representative PINN-based neural discretization (PINN-ND) solvers~\citep{zou2024finite}~\citep{li2025learning}.
+The performance of FDTO is compared with ODIL-SGR~\citep{cao2025overcoming} and representative PINN-based numerical differential (PINN-ND) solvers, such as FDGN and generative finite-volume graph network (Gen-FVGN)~\citep{li2025learning}.
+FDGN encodes finite-difference stencils into graph neural network message-passing operations to approximate the discrete differential operators, while Gen-FVGN leverages a generative graph neural network to predict finite-volume fluxes on unstructured meshes, enabling mesh-agnostic flow reconstruction.

-Fig.~\ref{fig:cavity_Re2500_and_Re5000} illustrates the predicted velocity fields and the corresponding error maps at $\mathrm{Re} = 2500$ and $\mathrm{Re} = 5000$.
-ODIL-SGR achieves errors comparable to (and slightly lower than) FDTO at $\mathrm{Re} = 2500$, but its accuracy degrades markedly at $\mathrm{Re} = 5000$, where the errors become substantially larger than FDTO.
-By contrast, FDTO maintains consistently low error levels at both Reynolds numbers, indicating improved robustness as convection effects intensify with increasing $\mathrm{Re}$.
+Fig.~\ref{fig:cavity_Re2500_and_Re5000} illustrates the predicted velocity fields and the corresponding error maps at $\mathrm{Re}=2500$ and $\mathrm{Re}=5000$.
+ODIL-SGR achieves errors comparable to (and slightly lower than) FDTO at $\mathrm{Re}=2500$, but its accuracy degrades markedly at $\mathrm{Re}=5000$, where the errors become substantially larger than FDTO.
+By contrast, FDTO maintains consistently low error levels at both Reynolds numbers, indicating improved robustness as convection effects intensify with increasing Reynolds numbers.
 The streamline visualizations in Fig.~\ref{fig:cavity_streamline} further corroborate the field-level comparison.
-FDTO reliably reproduces the expected vortex topology from $\mathrm{Re} = 2500$ to $\mathrm{Re} = 7500$, including the emergence of the characteristic multi-vortex structure at higher Reynolds numbers.
+FDTO reliably reproduces the expected vortex topology from $\mathrm{Re}=2500$ to $\mathrm{Re}=7500$, including the emergence of the characteristic multi-vortex structure at higher Reynolds numbers.

 To probe a more challenging regime, the $\mathrm{Re}=10000$ case is initialized from the converged solution at $\mathrm{Re}=3200$.
 Time marching is then performed with $\Delta t=0.05$.
 Fig.~\ref{fig:cavity_Re10000} shows instantaneous streamlines at representative time instances, illustrating the temporal evolution of the vortex structures.